xynxynxyn/terminal-discord/README.md

 ## Config-File

+The default locations for the config file are ~/.config/terminal-discord or ~/.terminal-discord.
+It is however also possible to pass a path to a config file like such

+$terminal-discord PATH\_TO\_CONFIG

 All settings except Token are optional.
 Defaults can be found at the beginning of index.js where the config-file is parsed.

 ### Token